uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/domains/spblas/data_types/set_matrix_properties.rst

    Matrix properties are optional and "strong" guarantees.
 Unlike :ref:`onemkl_sparse_matrix_view`, the user must ensure that the handle's data holds all the given properties.
-A property can be set to optimize some operations.
+A property can be set as a hint for backends to optimize some operations.

    .. list-table::
       :header-rows: 1